 After a Master’s degree in nursing, graduates can pursue a wide range of careers.
 Some career examples include teaching at community and technical colleges or becoming a nurse practitioner, anesthetist or clinical nurse specialist.

 Accelerated Second Degree BSN Nursing Programs

 Some people choose to change careers and pursue a second degree while others simply like to get things moving as fast as possible.
 For these individuals, there is one option to consider: an accelerated nursing program.

-These type of programs are also known as second-degree nursing programs, permitting students to earn a Bachelor of Science in Nursing (BSN) degree in less than a year and a half.
+This type of program is also known as a second-degree nursing program, allowing students to earn a Bachelor of Science in Nursing (BSN) degree in less than a year and a half.

-A BSN is a good degree if you’re looking for better employment opportunities and career advancement and looking to serve your community as an agent of health.
+A BSN is a good degree if you’re looking for better employment opportunities and career advancement and want to serve your community as an agent of health.
 Employers are starting to divulge the benefits of having BSN-prepared nurses on staff and the value they bring to the nursing units.
-It’s a necessity for RNs to continue their education to be able to provide quality patient safety and care in diverse areas of care and environments.
+It’s a necessity for RNs to continue their education to be able to provide quality patient safety and care in diverse environments and areas of care.

 If you see yourself working in health care in the near future, obtaining a BSN degree is one of your best options and a strategic move to ensure job security and advance your career.
-There is a nursing shortage in the United States and holding a BSN degree can be a great asset that will provide you with not only a good salary but stable career.
+There is a nursing shortage in the United States and holding a BSN degree can be a great asset that will provide you not only with a good salary, but a stable career.

 What are the benefits of getting a BSN degree?